puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

 Configure Puppet Server's [`metrics.conf`](./config_file_metrics.markdown) file to enable and use the Graphite server.

-1. Set the `enabled` parameter to true in `metrics:registries:puppetserver:reporters:graphite`:
+1. Set the `enabled` parameter to true in `metrics.registries.puppetserver.reporters.graphite`:

     ```
      metrics: {